When looking for a daycare provider for your child, they need to have daycare activities that contribute to the all-round development of your child.

 This daycare activity builds their self-confidence, a critical factor in language development.
 Group activities develop community awareness as the kids work on a given activity together.
 They learn to share and solve problems together.

-2. Small Group Activities to Develop Verbal Skills
+2. Small Group Daycare Activities to Develop Verbal Skills

 Small groups allow teachers to understand their students better.
 Small group activities should be simple, hands-on, short and fun.
 Daycare providers that use small groups are highly effective when teaching language skills.

-This is a great daycare activity used to improve your child’s language and communication skills.
+Roleplaying games are great daycare activities used to improve your child’s language and communication skills.
 By using role-play with telephones, even the most docile child will say something.
 Traditional telephone handsets are ideal for this activity.

 By role-playing on the phone, the kids can be very creative and imaginative.
 As the children talk on the phone, they sometimes stand and use body language just as their parents do.
 Telephone role-playing encourages every student to talk and communicate with each other spontaneously.